jhurlocker/llama-stack-ReAct/README.md

 **Note:** The `llama-stack` pod will be in `CrashLoopBackOff` status until the Llama model is fully loaded and being served.
 This is normal behavior as the Llama Stack server requires the model endpoint to be available before it can start successfully.

 This will deploy all components including:
-- Llama 3.2-3B model on vLLM
+- Llama 3.2-3B or Llama 4 Scout model on vLLM
 - Llama Stack server with ReACT agent support
 - ReACT Agent implementation
 - HR Enterprise API